 Adapting to Changes: The mobile app market is fast-paced, and user requirements can change rapidly.
 The Spiral Model’s flexibility makes it easy to accommodate changes in requirements at any stage of development.

-Testing: The Spiral Model’s iterative nature allows for testing at each stage of development.
-Early testing and detection of issues can save significant time and resources later in the project.
+Testing: The Spiral Model’s iterative nature allows for testing at each stage of software development process.
+Early testing and detection of issues can save significant time and resources later in the software development project.

 This is particularly important for mobile apps, where performance issues can lead to negative user reviews and impact the app’s success.